voschezang/coding-handbook/labour/products-projects-initiatives.md

 Mindset:

 - **Project** mindset: Finish a pre-defined fixed set of tasks, within constraints.
-Assume that the environment is understood.
 - **Product** mindset: Continuously deliver value to customers.

-Note

-- In practice, products are improved through multiple small projects.
+In practice, products are improved through multiple small projects or initiatives.

+>  Products are never finished, only deprecated.

-- Because products are never finished, they cannot be reduced to a static set of requirements.
+Because products are never finished, they cannot be reduced to a static set of requirements.
 Instead they represent an outcome, which should be conveyed by telling a story or showing a vision.

-> Products are never finished, only deprecated.

-Initiatives are projects without deadlines.
+**Initiatives** are projects without deadlines.
 Instead, they have domain-specific acceptance criteria.

-- Sizing may be controlled through hierarchically.
+Sizing may be controlled through hierarchy.
 E.g. sagas, epics, stories and tasks.

 |                 | Product                    | Project                             | Initiative                   |
 | --------------- | -------------------------- | ----------------------------------- | ---------------------------- |